Česká Lípa: Buildings

 The Crystal House of Culture is a multifunctional building in the town centre built in 1975–1990.
 It contains a cinema, two halls, a restaurant, a ballet hall and a gallery.

 The Homeland Museum and Gallery in Česká Lípa is located in the grounds of a former Augustinian monastery.
 This museum focuses on the history and nature of the Česká Lípa region, zoology, geology, uranium mining in the region, and others.
-The museum also manages Šatlava – the archeological museum of the Česká Lípa region, the Víska Magistrate in Kravaře, and the Karel Hynek Mácha Memorial in Doksy.
+The museum also manages Šatlava – the archaeological museum of the Česká Lípa region, the Víska Magistrate in Kravaře, and the Karel Hynek Mácha Memorial in Doksy.

-There is a three-floor municipal library on T. G. Masaryk Square, which has three small branches in the town named Špičák, Lada and Holý vrch.
+There is a three-floor municipal library on the square Náměstí T. G. Masaryka, which has three small branches in the town named Špičák, Lada and Holý vrch.

 Cultural events

-The town organizes the Town Festivities at the beginning of every summer.
-This event first took place in the town park in 2000, to celebrate the park's 125th anniversary, moving to T. G. Masaryk Square the following year.
+The town organises the Town Festivities at the beginning of every summer.
+This event first took place in the town park in 2000, to celebrate the park's 125th anniversary, moving to Náměstí T. G. Masaryka the following year.
 After Lipý Castle was renovated in 2003, the festival moved to its grounds, where it has been held since.
 The festival includes an antique fair, concerts, fireworks and theatre performances, and the Town Awards are presented.

 The first annual Lípa Musica international festival was held in 2000, primarily featuring classical music.
 It is the most important festival of classical music in the North Bohemian region with an overlap to Germany.
 Concerts are held at several locations throughout the town.

-Media

-After 1850 the Leipaer Zeitung was released in German for the Česká Lípa area, and its competitor Deutsche Leipaer Zeitung from 1884, both twice a week.

-Today, local press includes the Českolipský deník (Česká Lípa Daily), established in 1993 and now part of Vltava Labe Media, and Městské noviny (Municipal Journal) issued by the municipal council.